fregante/gsap-then/readme.md

 ## Notes

-When you call `.then()` a new Promise is generated and it's resolved once GSAP's `onComplete` is reached.
+* Calling `.then()` generates a new Promise.
+* The generated Promise is resolved the next time GSAP calls `onComplete`
+* The Promise is only resolved once, so if you restart the animation, nothing new will happen—unless you generate a new Promise.

-If the tween already has an `onComplete` callback it will be replaced by the Promise resolver but it will still work.
-But if you apply a new `onComplete` callback after calling `.then()` the  promise will be overridden.
+* If the tween already has an `onComplete` callback, it will be replaced by the Promise, but it will still work.

-**Note:** because these are promises, they are only resolved once, not every time the timeline is completed.
-If you want it to be resolved every time, then you don't need a promise, just use `onComplete`.
+* Don't remove or set a new `onComplete` callback **after** calling `.then()` because this will override the Promise (i.e. it will never be resolved)

 ## Dependencies

-No direct dependencies, but you'll also need to load before `gsap-then`:

-* GSAP, even just TweenLite
+*  Load `gsap` or simply `TweenLite` before `gsap-then`.
 * `window.Promise` is available in Edge 12+ and all the [other browsers.](http://caniuse.com/#feat=promises)

 ## Related